Start An LLC in South Carolina

 Why should I use a registered agent service?

 Hiring a registered agent service makes your life as a business owner and operator much easier.
 For example, when you act as your own registered agent or list your business address, you’ll get an influx of junk mail.
 Buried in that junk mail are important documents from the state.
 An attentive registered agent service like us receives your mail (including the junk).
 We save the important documents and shred the rest.
+The important documents and mail are uploaded to your secure portal that is yours forever.
 You have better things to do as a business owner than sift through the mail and, frankly, we’re good at it.

 The privacy offered by a registered agent service also protects you from potential embarrassment.
 Let’s say the worst happens, and someone files a lawsuit against your LLC.
 Unfortunately, acting as your registered agent means you’re responsible for accepting service of process.
 Electing a professional registered agent service ensures those dreaded words—You’ve been served—are kept out of your business and out of your customer’s earshot.

-How much does South Carolina charge if I do it myself?
+How much does South Carolina charge if I form LLC myself?

 If you file your Articles of Organization online, you will spend $125, which includes a $15 online fee.
 Or, you can save fifteen bucks by filing by mail if you’re not in a hurry.